 Behavioral Interviewing Questions Are Just the Start

 Having the right questions is essential to an effective behavioral interview, but it’s only the start.
-All the behavioral interviewing questions in the world won’t save you if managers aren’t trained to gather complete STARs, avoid accepting opinions or hypothetical responses, and conduct the interview for a great candidate experience.
+All the behavioral questions in the world won’t save you if managers aren’t trained to gather complete STARs, avoid accepting opinions or hypothetical responses, and conduct the interview for a great candidate experience.

 Behavioral interviewing questions help us navigate around our unconscious biases and avoid hiring the good-on-paper candidate whose past behavior may be a total disaster.
-At a time when everyone is moving fast to snatch up the best talent, behavioral interviewing questions allow you to move fast and smart.
+At a time when everyone is moving fast to snatch up the best talent, behavioral questions allow you to move fast and smart.

 Check out our webinar on how to leverage behavioral interviewing to hire the best candidates in a tough labor market.

 Mark Smedley is a Leadership Advisor for DDI.
 He is passionate about helping organizations hire the best leaders, build their leadership bench strength, and make leadership development a way of work in a fast-paced world.